thomasForre/orm-scripting/README.md

 # orm-grouping-script
-A script with a small UI to make grouping in ORM persistant.
+A script with a small UI to make grouping in ORM persistant and automatic

 ### Setup
 1. Copy the raw content of the `orm-grouping-script.min.js` file 📄